OSUDS231/assignment-4-aloureirodunch/README.md

 5. To be eligible for partial credit on select functions, use the intermediate variable names specified in each task's ***Function specification*** section.

+6. When a function raises a `ValueError` or `KeyError`, Python may print a Traceback message above the error line.
+This is normal behavior and will not affect your grade — we only check that the correct error type and message are produced.
+You may ignore any Traceback output shown when testing your functions.

 ## The Payroll System